“I do not live in the past, but the past walks in me.” —Louisa Brown

 “The past is never dead.
 It’s not even past.” —William Faulkner

 For over twenty five years I have been collecting artifacts from the greatest era in modern history: the American Civil Rights Movement.
 Originally, this collection began as an effort to connect to the history on a visceral level by holding these papers and objects in my hands and mentally taking myself to the times, the places, and the people.
-Currently in the early stages of development, the Civil Rights Heritage Museum will proudly showcase these artifacts, ensuring that this collection receives wide public exposure for future generations.
+The Civil Rights Heritage Museum showcases these artifacts to ensure that this collection receives wide public exposure for future generations.

 The categories of Slavery, Segregation, Civil Rights, and Racism are all important, but from the ghastly to the glorious, the breadth of our civil rights history cannot be contained by these four categories.
 Still, the totality of this collection attempts to tell the ongoing and inspiring story of overcoming against the greatest of odds.
 The Civil Rights Heritage Museum is committed to telling this story.

 San Diego, CA